 AMERICAN MEDICAL CENTERS AND HIGH-NEED, HIGH-COST PATIENTS: A Call to Action

 AMCs and other providers that have participated in Medicare and Medicaid demonstrations and value-based payment programs have important insights to offer about the features of successful and promising programs for high-need, high-cost patients.
 AMCs have many opportunities to create high-performing health systems, establish operational evidence for how to transform delivery systems, and train the next generation of providers to better address the care of high-need, high-cost individuals.

-BEHAVIOUR, NUTRITION AND LIFESTYLE IN A COMPREHENSIVE HEALTH AND DISEASE PARADIGM: SKILLS AND KNOWLEDGE FOR PREDICTIVE, PREVENTIVE AND PERSONALIZED (PPPM) MEDICINE.
+BEHAVIOUR, NUTRITION AND LIFESTYLE IN A COMPREHENSIVE HEALTH AND DISEASE PARADIGM: SKILLS AND KNOWLEDGE FOR PREDICTIVE, PREVENTIVE, AND PERSONALIZED (PPPM) MEDICINE.

-In this comprehensive 2012 study, Dr. Guglielmo M. Trovota, a Italian Physician of note, in which he reviewed the benefits of the Mediterranean diet, he asserted that, “The combination of healthy lifestyle factors – maintaining a healthy weight, exercising regularly, following a healthy diet and not smoking seems to be associated with as much as an eighty percent (80%) reduction in the risk of developing the most common and deadly chronic diseases.”
+In this comprehensive 2012 study, Dr. Guglielmo M. Trovota, an Italian Physician of note, in which he reviewed the benefits of the Mediterranean diet, he asserted that “The combination of healthy lifestyle factors – maintaining a healthy weight, exercising regularly, following a healthy diet and not smoking seems to be associated with as much as an eighty percent (80%) reduction in the risk of developing the most common and deadly chronic diseases.”